 Even the most introverted of us need someone to talk to, even just to chat.
-Check in with your friends, family, and loved ones.
-If texting with them still leaves you feeling isolated, go old-school and make a phone call!
+Check in with your friends and family.
+If texting them still leaves you feeling isolated, go old-school and make a phone call!
 Or take advantage of modern technology and video chat.

 Give yourself permission to be vulnerable, ask for help, and just generally share how you’re feeling with a fellow human!

-Sometimes friends and family can’t support us in the way we need (which is okay, too), especially when they are going through something themselves.
-If you are unsure of where to turn for help and stuck in self-quarantine, know that there are many online resources available, such as online therapy, virtual couple’s counseling, and online support groups.
-[And for more on building community while social distancing read “CommUNITY during social distancing and self-quarantine“]
+Sometimes friends and family can’t support us in the way we need (which is okay!), especially when they are going through something themselves.
+If you are unsure of where to turn for help and are stuck in quarantine, know that there are many online resources available, such as online therapy, virtual couple’s counseling, and online support groups.
+[And for more on building community while social distancing read “CommUNITY during social distancing and self-quarantine”]

 When your life is falling apart around you, know you can get through it and it will pass.
 Even if the old normal isn’t quite the same again, take comfort in the knowledge that a new, positive normal will eventually fall into place.